Search String

 cRPG Dungeon Design

 Dungeons usually consist of a series of chambers connected by corridors, stairwells or even teleports.
-They can be linear or non-linear in structure.
+Dungeons can be linear or non-linear in structure.
 Non-linear dungeons are usually superior for exploration purposes whereas linear dungeons ideally tailor itemization and combat encounter design with more refinement.
 While non-linear dungeons can also facilitate emergent dungeon states or observable landscape changes, cRPGs generally shy away from such.

 Widening dungeon passageways in an attempt to conceal poor pathfinding routines is a big no-no. It is better to endure poor pathfinding than have immersion broken through the inclusion of implausibly wide passageways.
 Ideally, developers would learn to code pathfinding routines for narrow passageways, which are without exception always superior.